UMass-RC/unity-docs/docs/managing-files/hpc-workspace.md

 username@login2:~$
 ```

+!!! tip
+    We encourage releasing workspaces when they are no longer needed to facilitate optimal scratch space usage.

 !!! important
     Releasing a workspace does not delete the data immediately.
     The deletion of the workspace can take place at any time once it's released.